tilt-dev/tilt/docs/_build/html/_sources/first_example.md.txt

 Next Steps
 ----------

+How did Tilt know how to build the server?
+How did it get into the Kubernetes cluster?
+How did it start listening on `localhost:8100`?

-In the next guide, we're going to learn
-[how to configure your own project](first_config.html) to run with Tilt.
+In the next guide, we'll answer these questions while you learn [how to configure your own project](first_config.html) with Tilt.